“On the east side of Bath Street, on the edge of the Common was the Mundy Arms, kept by Mr. H. Clay.”

 There he also traded as a beerhouse keeper and later innkeeper of the Mundy Arms.

-Henry also held property in Awsworth Road.
+Henry also held property on the north side of Awsworth Road, previously known as Coal Pit Lane.
 He had bought this as copyhold land in February 1867 and in December of the same year he enfranchised it.

-It had been occupied by James Potter (coal merchant and brother of Samuel) who left it to his son-in law, Francis Nathaniel Greene — the latter had married Betty Phillips, the illegitimate daughter of James Potter and Sarah Phillips, in May 1842.
-On the 1841 census it was occupied by Alexander Mellor Barker whose niece, by marriage, was Betty Greene.
+In the early years of the nineteenth century it had been occupied and then owned by James Potter (coal merchant and brother of Samuel) whose sisters Elizabeth and Mary both married Alexander Mellor Barker — but not at the same time !!
+Both had died but Alexander had continued to live at this property until his death in 1852.
+James Potter had died in 1822 and in his will left the property to his son-in law, surgeon Francis Nathaniel Greene — the latter had married Betty Phillips, the illegitimate daughter of James Potter and Sarah Phillips, in May 1842.
+On the 1841 census the premises were occupied by Alexander Mellor Barker whose niece, by marriage, was Betty Greene. (nee Phillips) — on this census it appears in the area known as ‘Middle Lane‘.

 The Clay children.